-‘The Queen of the Classics’ has a rich history and the drama has never diminished as the race has aged.
+‘The Queen of the Classics’ has the richest of cycling histories.
 Paris-Roubaix can boast several eras of serious rivalries from Roger De Vlaeminck and Eddie Merckx to Tom Boonen and Fabian Cancellara.
-It’s a race of attrition and punctures and crashes play a greater role than in any other classic.
+It’s a race of attrition where punctures and crashes play a greater role than in any other race on the calendar.
 Here are five of the best editions of Paris-Roubaix.

 In 1983 an exciting race was won by Dutchman Hennie Kuiper.
 Superstar Francesco Moser set about to eliminate most of the field but could not shake himself free of a group of five.
 Kupier attacked early to avoid a sprint finish and Moser was unhappy at his companions’ unwillingness to chase.
 The Dutchman opened up a sizeable gap but still found time to puncture 6km from the finish.
 Hopping on a new bike, Kuiper was successful in holding off the chasers.
 Gilbert Duclos-Lassalle, who won the race nine years later, took the sprint for second with Moser settling for third.

 With those out the way, here’s my five.